In this tutorial, I show you 5 useful tips for sanding epoxy resin to get a smooth and polished finish.

 On this table, my customer requested Rubio so that’s what I used.

-I hope these 5 simple epoxy sanding tips for sanding an epoxy table provided you value.
+I hope these 5 simple tips for sanding epoxy resin helps you sand epoxy like a pro.

-Please leave a comment down below if you have additional tips, questions, or comments.
+Please leave a comment down below if you have additional tips to share, questions, or comments.

 Frequently Asked Questions